-This is when her carreer developped internationally ; she has appeared in halls and festivals all over the world : from Montpellier to bath, from the Roque d’Anthéron to Kuhmo, from Bagatelle to Locarno, from Colmar to Québec, from Nantes to Tokyo (Folle Journée)….
+This is when her career developed internationally.
+She has appeared in concert halls and festivals all over the world, from Montpellier to Bath, from the Roque d’Anthéron to Kuhmo, from Bagatelle to Locarno, from Colmar to Québec, from Nantes to Tokyo, and so on.

 Marie-Josèphe Jude is also a fine chamber musician who plays with Henri Demarquette and Xavier Phillips (cello), Philippe Graffin and Jean-Marc Phillips (violin), Pascal Moraguès and Michel Portal (clarinet).
-In 1997 she founded a piano duo with Jean-François Heisser but she also plays with Michel Béroff or Claire Désert.
-Regularly she takes part into ballets with her brother Charles Jude, "danseur étoile » and director of the Bordeaux Ballet.
+In 1997, she founded a piano duo with Jean-François Heisser.
+Additionally, she regularly plays with Michel Béroff and Claire Désert.
+She frequently participates in ballets with her brother Charles Jude, "danseur étoile," and director of the Bordeaux Ballet.